 The development will consist of approximately 168 new homes of which over 60 will be affordable, as well as a 3 court sports hall and community space.

 The Luton Street Working Group has been active in its consultation of the developer’s proposals for the site.
 A planning application was submitted in Autumn 2017.
 It is due to be determined early 2018.

 The redevelopment of Lisson Arches and 4 Lilestone Street is now underway.
 This will include replacement new homes for residents of Penn House, 1,300sqm of enterprise space for local businesses and a new community/healthcare hub.

 In order to start work on the development, the team has to move major utilities housed under the site.
 This is a long and complex job.
 Work is well advanced, however, it will be some months until the new building starts to take shape.

-Westminster City Council has appointed Landscape Architects BDP to develop a design for the Green Spine project which is part of the award winning Church Street Infrastructure and Public Realm Plan.
+Westminster City Council appointed Landscape Architects BDP to develop a design for the Green Spine project which is part of the award winning Church Street Infrastructure and Public Realm Plan.

 The Green Spine will be a new park that creates a pedestrian focused route running north-south through the Church Street area linking Lisson Gardens, Broadley Gardens, Church Street, the new Luton Street development, Fisherton Estate and Orange Park.